Skip to Main Content

 • Field Organizing Resources: NVRD has compiled several resources to help you during your registration event.

-• You can share information about all the holidays on your website and social media accounts!
+• Share information about the civic holidays on your website and social media accounts.

-• Kansas Vote411: Find registration deadlines and other election information here.
+• Kansas Vote411: Find registration deadlines and other election information.

-• VoteKansas.gov: Register to vote, find election results, voter information, and everything else you need to know about voting in Kansas.
+• VoteKansas.gov: Register to vote, find election results, voter info and what you need to know about voting in Kansas.

-• Go to any of the Civic Holiday webpages to find printable materials you can use in your library!
+• Go to any of the Civic Holiday webpages to find printable materials you can use in your library or school library.

 School and Academic Libraries